 Bryson and Hand (2008) suggest that investment in building positive relationships and engaging in opportunities that develop trust, can impact greatly on student engagement at a variety of levels of their higher educational experiences.
 The participants portray, through the lifeworld fractions of sociality and project, interactions as occurring on an equal footing, different to that which occurs in the classroom.
 This supports a call for tutors to consider a relational pedagogy, a concept which Bingham and Sidorkin 2004 propose as essentially a need for people to meet if learning is to take place, with “relations having primacy over the isolated self” (, p2).
+However they also draw attention to the complexity of relational pedagogy, including the multidimensional and transitional nature of educational relations and the notion that not all relations are good.

 Traditionally education is premised on the teacher’s voice as the dominating feature and while the opposite occurs in a student- centred curriculum, in both the focus is on the individual (Gergen 2009).
-Like Bingham and Sidorkin (2004), Gergen believes effective education requires relationships to develop and knowledge is something that is achieved together within “circles of participation” (p245).
-The emphasis is on community, collaboration, negotiation and mutual meaning making.
+Like Bingham and Sidorkin (2004), Gergen believes effective education requires effective relationships and knowledge is something that is achieved together within “circles of participation” (p245).
+The emphasis is on community, , negotiation and mutual meaning making.
 It does not follow staff and students should be best friends but that trust, respect and appreciation are preconditions for powerful learning.
-Providing opportunities for tutors and students to be together in a Dialogue Day as a circle of participation, suggests that it is possible to use this approach to develop educationally conducive relationships.
+Gergen (2009) proposes a relational pedagogy that adopts a dialogic approach, where teachers set aside their expertise and become part of a collaborative endeavour with their students.
+Providing opportunities for tutors and students to be together in a Dialogue Day as a “circle of participation”, suggests that it is possible to use this approach to develop educationally conducive relationships.
 The challenge for tutors is to carry this forward into mainstream curriculum.

 Conclusion